eloygarcia/RadboudCompression/Readme.md

 This software was written using c++ and, mainly, the [itk](https://itk.org/) and [vtk](https://vtk.org/) libraries.

 The biomechanical model extraction is performed using the library [iso2mesh](https://github.com/fangq/iso2mesh) and, therefore, we need to use either Matlab$^{TM}$ or Octave$^{TM}$.
 We are trying a code based on the [cgal library](https://www.cgal.org/) to directly transform itk images into 3D meshes.

+The FE compression is performed using [NiftySim v.2.5.1](https://sourceforge.net/projects/niftysim/).
+This is the most important but the most outdated part.

 ### Current situation